DiQU/National-Education-Radio/ch2/unit61.md

 ##### 《Examples》
 1. The due date is down to just a week.
-2.This elevator can go down to B12.
+2. This elevator can go down to B12.

 ## EXERCISES
 * A: How is the stock market rates?